 - a lawsuit for damages and

-Despite Nevada’s “one bite” rule, owners might have to pay up if they acted with negligence.
-Negligence can be found where an owner fails to take reasonable precautions given the situation.
+Despite Nevada’s “one bite” rule, owners might have to pay up if they acted negligently.
+Negligence can be found when an owner fails to take reasonable precautions given the situation.

 For example, letting a new dog with powerful jaws play unsupervised with a small child might be negligent.
-If an owner is negligent it does not matter that the animal has never bitten anyone.
+It does not matter that the animal has never bitten anyone if its owner is negligent.

-An owner can also be found negligent if there were clear signs their dog was going to attack, and they did not do enough to stop it.
-Common indicators that a dog might bite include:
+An owner can also be found negligent if there were clear signs their animal was going to attack, and they did not do enough to intervene.
+Common indicators that a canine might bite include:

 - baring its teeth